-Epistaxis is the medical term for nosebleed, which is a common presenting complaint in the emergency room.
-The most common site of bleeding is the Kiesselbach plexus, where the vessels supplying the nasal mucosa anastomose with each other.
-Bleeding from this region causes blood to flow out through the nostrils (anterior epistaxis).
-Rarely, epistaxis may not be apparent because blood runs down the throat (posterior epistaxis).
-The most common causes of epistaxis include nose picking, foreign body in the nasal cavity, and a dry nose.
-Usually, the bleeding stops on its own, but severe epistaxis may occur with hypertension, bleeding disorders, and/or following severe traumatic injury.
-Hereditary hemorrhagic telangiectasia, which is an autosomal dominant vasculopathy characterized by telangiectasia on the skin and mucosa, is another cause of recurrent epistaxis.
-Immediate measures to control epistaxis include elevation of the upper body, application of ice packs, and nose pinching.
-If bleeding does not subside, the nasal cavity must be packed and the patient must be referred to an ENT surgeon.
+Epistaxis is the medical term for a nosebleed, which is a common presenting concern in the emergency room.
+The most common site of bleeding is the Kiesselbach plexus, where the vessels supplying the nasal mucosa anastomose, resulting in bleeding from the nostrils (anterior epistaxis).
+Posterior epistaxis is less common and may not be clinically apparent because blood may flow down the throat.
+The most common causes of epistaxis include nose picking, a foreign body in the nasal cavity, and a dry nose.
+Usually, bleeding is self-limited, but severe epistaxis may occur in patients with posterior bleeding sites, systemic conditions such as hypertension or bleeding disorders, and/or following traumatic injury.
+Hereditary hemorrhagic telangiectasia, which is an autosomal dominant vasculopathy characterized by telangiectasia on the skin and mucosa, may cause recurrent epistaxis.
+Immediate measures to control epistaxis include elevating the patient's head and tilting it forward and pinching the nose.
+For continued bleeding from an anterior site, local hemostatic measures (i.e., vasoconstrictors and nasal cautery) are used.
+If hemostasis cannot be achieved with these measures, the nasal cavity must be packed and the patient referred to an ENT surgeon.

 In most cases, the exact cause of epistaxis remains unknown (idiopathic epistaxis).
 While a single episode of epistaxis usually does not require any investigation, recurrent epistaxis must be investigated for an underlying cause (e.g., a bleeding disorder).

 - Nasal irritation